 If you keep up your outdoor training in the winter, you know that you need to switch up your routine a bit if you are going to stay injury free and healthy during those cold months.
 New winter running tights and layers are a must to keep the cold out and to stay dry.
 Now is the time to check your wardrobe and running accessories to make sure when the coldest part of winter comes, you’ll be ready.

 Today, we’re sharing the YEG Fitness top tips for outdoor running in Edmonton winters:

 1. Mix it up.
 Routine can get boring and when you’re bored, you’re not getting the most out of the run.
 Meet some new friends, try a new trail or neighbourhood, join a running club (the Running Room and MEC have some starting all the time).
 Keep it fun and you won’t even notice the temperature.
 Well….
 Not much anyway.

 2. Dress for the cold.
 That means layers to allow warm air to insulate you.
 Choose fabrics made of synthetic material to wick moisture away from the skin.
 Materials like cotton trap moisture causing you to get cold.
-Take care to not "over-dress" however.
+Take care to not “over-dress” however.
 If you get too warm, simply remove a layer.
 A basic outdoor running wardrobe should include a running jacket, a few long sleeve shirts, running tights, a hat or headband and gloves.
 Like the tires for your car, you should choose proper footwear for winter running too.
-This will give you better traction and stability on the trails and sidewalks that haven't been sanded or shovelled.
-Check with places like the Running Room to see what pair they suggest when training outdoors.
+This will give you better traction and stability on the trails and sidewalks that haven’t been sanded or shovelled.
+Check these out.

 3. Alter your stance while running.
 Try to keep your center of gravity lower to avoid a fall or strain if you happen to slip on the ice and also to adjust if you need to make a quick jump over a puddle of melted snow.